sarulab-speech/pseudo_speech_decryption/README.md

    Training accuracies and validation accuracies are written to log file and saved to train_log/

-3  For decrypting pseudonymized audio using signal-processing based methods.
+3. Decryption of signal processing-based methods
+3-1.
 Run test/decrypt_cas.py for decrypting audios pseudonymized using cascading method.
-   Decrypted audios saved in cas/ or
+     Decrypted audios saved in cas/

+     or

      Run test/decrypt_sup.py for decrypting audios pseudonymized using superposition method.
      Decrypted audios saved in sup/
      In order to evaluate the worst case possible, we pseudoymize audio on all possible permutations and create each corresponding directories for saving audios.

-4. Run audio2mfcc.py
+3-2.
+Run audio2mfcc.py
-   This will allow us to extract MFCC from audios saved in cas/ or sup/ Note that you would need to specify directory in sup/ correctly so that the structure is the same as the one shown above.
+     This will allow us to extract MFCC from audios saved in cas/ or sup/ Note that you would need to specify root directory in sup/ correctly so that the structure is the same as the one shown above.

-5. For decrypting pseudonymized	audio using machine-learning based methods (UNet model) Run test/eval.py
+3-3.
+Configure test/make_files.sh to match your environment
+     mfcc_txt : MFCC file that was generated in 3-2
+     DIR : Input a directory name to store necessary files for computing EER.
+This will be created under Voice-Privacy-Challenge-2020/baseline/data .
+     Place the right paths for the remaining directories The necessary files are created locally to which then is moved to directory DIR

+3-4.
+In Voice-Privacy-Challenge-2020/baseline/local/asv_eval.sh
+     Change script so it does not generate the mfcc file (vad.scp and x-vector files are to be generated) so the one generated in 3-2 is not overwritten
+     EER will be computed at this stage

+4. Decryption of machine learning-based methods
+4-1.
+Run test/eval.py
      Model saved in save_model/ are read, scaler parameters in dev/scaler/ are loaded.
      MFCC are extracted and saved to mfcc/

+4-2.
+Go to 3-3